Space Mountain (Disneyland): Hyperspace Mountain

 On November 16, 2015, a Star Wars-themed overlay known as Hyperspace Mountain debuted as part of "Season of the Force"—an event celebrating the release of Star Wars: The Force Awakens.
 The overlay featured a soundtrack with selections from John Williams's score of the Star Wars films, with projections depicting a mission towards the planet Jakku (a site introduced during The Force Awakens) to investigate the presence of an Imperial-class Star Destroyer as commanded by Admiral Ackbar (voiced by Tom Kane), flying through a hyperspace jump and battling with X-wings and TIE fighters.
 The overlay was temporarily removed on September 6, 2016, for the Ghost Galaxy overlay.
 Hyperspace Mountain was brought back the following November then was removed again on June 1, 2017.

 Its most recent return engagements in 2018, 2019, and 2022 have been to celebrate "May the Fourth" and Disneyland's After Dark Event Series "Star Wars Nite", since the overlay of Hyperspace Mountain is temporarily closed on January 6, 2020, before the park was temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
 The 2019 return engagement saw an updated Hyperspace Mountain, which featured more projected scenes, lasers, and other effects.
 This updated Hyperspace Mountain returned for its 2022 engagement.

 In April 2024, it was announced that the updated version of Hyperspace Mountain ride would return until June 2, 2024, as part of "Season of the Force".
 In December 2024, it was announced that the overlay of Hyperspace Mountain ride would return from March 28 until May 11, 2025 as part of "Season of the Force".
+On December 2, 2025, it was announced that the overlay of the ride will return from April 28 until June 1, 2026, as part of Season of the Force and Disneyland's 70th anniversary celebration.